 RoadPro Family of Brands conducted a survey to find out exactly how relevant CBs still are, and here are the results:

 Out of 3.5 Million Professional Drivers in the United States, 90% of those drivers believe the CB Radio is a critical tool.
 Nearly 75% of professional drivers use a CB daily!
 According to the survey, 5.9 million CBs are currently in use.
 Thus, proving CB Radios to be a very popular tool of today.

 If you’re interested in purchasing a CB Radio, but are unsure of what to get, there’s an entire resource library dedicated to building the best CB system for your truck.
+Another great resource, is to explore the various CBs we offer.
 This way you can be educated before you arrive at the travel center to make your purchase.